DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world1.md

 The headquarters of the Resistance was in 8th ward Cassiopeia.
 It was at the site of what was once a large scale factory, and in one of the areas there...

-"Jeanne-dono, are you about to depart...?"
+"Jeanne-dono is about to depart... right?"

 In the office for commanding officers.
 There were three man and woman standing in this room, with curtains obscuring the sunlight.